freenode/web-7.0/content/news/2016-12-21-celebrating-fedora-freenode.md

 As 2016 comes to an end, we're wrapping up on our own new release of Fedora 25.
 The Fedora community is looking forward to helping drive open source innovation and contributing to the Linux community for many years to come.
-Feodra currently has more than 2,000 contributors, and in the tenth percentile of active contributors, 65% of them are from the community ([State of Fedora, Flock 2016](https://mattdm.org/fedora/2016flock/StateofFedoraAugust2016-v160731a.pdf)).
+Fedora currently has more than 2,000 contributors, and in the tenth percentile of active contributors, 65% of them are from the community ([State of Fedora, Flock 2016](https://mattdm.org/fedora/2016flock/StateofFedoraAugust2016-v160731a.pdf)).